angarsky/diveintopython/learn/modules/popular_modules.md

 ## Logging Module

 The [logging](https://docs.python.org/3/library/logging.html) module in Python is a built-in module that enables developers to record messages in a program.
 It is useful for debugging, performance measurement, and error reporting.
-The `logging` module in Python provides different levels of `logging`, including DEBUG, INFO, WARNING, ERROR, and CRITICAL.
+The `logging` module in Python provides different levels of logging, including `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL`.

 ```python
 import logging